ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

     datatype MinHeap:
         ...
         add(elem):
-            heap.add(elem)         // Add the element at end of the heap. siftUp(size)           // Put it in its correct place. size = size + 1        // Increase the size of the heap.
+            heap.add(elem)     // Add the element at end of the heap. siftUp(size)       // Put it in its correct place. size += 1          // Increase the size of the heap.

         siftUp(pos):
-            while pos > 0 and less(pos, parent(pos)):  // Continue as long as the parent is larger
+            while pos > 0 and less(pos, parent(pos)):  // Continue as long as the parent is larger.
                 swap(pos, parent(pos))
                 pos = parent(pos)       // Move up one level in the tree.